vonovak/react-navigation-props-mapper/README.md

 export default withMappedNavigationProps()(SomeScreen)
 ```

-### `withMappedNavigationAndConfigProps`

-When using a function in `static navigationOptions` to configure eg. a screen header dynamically based on the props, you're dealing with the same issues as mentioned above. `withMappedNavigationAndConfigProps` does the same as `withMappedNavigationProps` but also saves you some hassle when defining screen's `static navigationOptions` property.
+When using a function in `static navigationOptions` to configure eg. a screen header dynamically based on the props, you're dealing with the same issues as mentioned above. `withMappedNavigationProps` also works here.
 For example, it allows turning

 ```js
 static navigationOptions = ({ navigation }) => ({